marioroy/mce-perl/README.md

 Also see https://metacpan.org/pod/MCE::Examples and https://github.com/marioroy/mce-cookbook for other recipes.

-The sandboxing with Perl + MCE + Inline::C can be found here: https://github.com/marioroy/mce-sandbox.
+For C, Sandboxing with Perl + MCE + Inline::C at https://github.com/marioroy/mce-sandbox.

 ### Copyright and Licensing